Marie Juchacz: Party crisis

 In 1917, after more than a year of rising internal tensions, the Social Democratic Party split apart.
 There was disagreement over a range of domestic issues and over opposition to the war by the "anti-revisionist" wing that included high-profile party leaders such as Karl Liebknecht and Rosa Luxemburg.
-The left wingers formed the Independent Social Democratic Party (USDP).
+The left wingers formed the Independent Social Democratic Party (USPD).
 The majority, including Marie Juchacz, remained with the mainstream Majority SPD under the Chairmanship of Friedrich Ebert who was always staunch in supporting the war effort.
 In 1917 she returned to Berlin when she accepted Ebert's invitation to become the Women's Secretary in the Party's national leadership in succession to Luise Zietz.
 In the same year Juchacz was elected to the SPD's national executive committee.
 She also, in 1917, took over from Clara Zetkin the editorship of the women's newspaper "Die Gleichheit" ("Equality").

 It was, perhaps, the unfamiliarity of her opening salutation in this context that caused Juchacz's address to the Weimar parliament to be interrupted by laughter after just four words:

 "Gentlemen and ladies... [interrupted by laughter] This is the first time that a woman has been allowed to address the people in the parliament on free and equal terms, and I wish to establish here, entirely objectively, that in Germany as elsewhere, the revolution has overwhelmed the old preconceptions."